NexiusTailer/Ultimate-Creator/README.md

  3.1.
 Also download "ColAndreasWizard.exe" from the ColAndreas repository and create a file named "ColAndreas.cadb" 3.2.
 Create the folder "ColAndreas" in the "scriptfiles" folder and move here this created file
 4. Open "creator.pwn" and compile it
-5. Open server.cfg file and add "creator" in line "filterscripts" after a space
+5. Open server.cfg file and add "creator" in the "filterscripts" line after a space
-6. Keep it open and also add "ColAndreas" in line "plugins" after a space
+6. Keep it open and also add "ColAndreas" in the "plugins" line after a space
  6.1.
-If you are running the server on a hosting (linux), you should specify the plugin extension: "ColAndreas.so"
+If you run the server on a hosting (linux), you should specify the plugin extension: "ColAndreas.so"

 ## Related works:
-With these scripts you can also extend the functionality and simplify the process of creating your projects
+Using these scripts you can also extend the functionality and simplify the process of creating your projects

 [Cinematic Camera Mover](http://forum.sa-mp.com/showthread.php?t=329813)
 [Gammix's Textdraw Editor](http://forum.sa-mp.com/showthread.php?t=642981)